gualtierofrigerio/CustomSchemeHandler/README.md

 Project to demonstrate the usage of WKURLSchemeHandler to serve local assets or data to a WKWebView

-An article will be written on the topic
+See my [blog post](https://www.gfrigerio.com/custom-url-schemes-in-a-wkwebview/) on the topic